timelsass/boldgrid-inspirations/README.md

 ## Changelog ##

+### 1.4.3 ###
+* New feature:	JIRA WPB-3106	As an Author, I can set background images for elements.
+* New feature:	JIRA WPB-3095	Update generic builds to display per theme channel.

 ### 1.4.2 ###
 * Bug fix:		JIRA WPB-2745	Fixed upgrade notices displaying when activation version was not recorded.
 * Update:		JIRA WPB-3019	Updating attribution link creation.